dat-ecosystem-archive/DEPs/proposals/0000-hypercore.md

 Merkle trees are used to produce hashes which identify the content of a dataset.
 If the content of the dataset changes, the resulting hashes will change.

-Hypercore registers are internally represented by merkle trees, but act as lists which support the `append()` mutation.
+Hypercore feeds are internally represented by merkle trees, but act as lists which support the `append()` mutation.
 When this method is called, a new leaf node is added to the tree, generating a new root hash.

-To provide a persistent identifer for a Hypercore register, we generate an asymmetric keypair.
+To provide a persistent identifer for a Hypercore feed, we generate an asymmetric keypair.
 The public key of the keypair is used as the identifier.
 Any time a new root hash is generated, it is signed using the private key.
 This signature is distributed with the root hash to provide verification of its integrity.

 ## Verifying received data
 [verifying-received-data]: #verifying-received-data

-To verify whether some received data belongs in a Hypercore register, you must also receive a set of ancestor hashes which include a signed root hash.
+To verify whether some received data belongs in a Hypercore feed, you must also receive a set of ancestor hashes which include a signed root hash.
 The signature of the root hash will first be verified to ensure it belongs to the Hypercore.
 The received data will then be hashed with the ancestor hashes in order to reproduce the root hash.
 If the calculated root hash matches the received signed root hash, then the data's correctness has been verified.

-Let's look at an example for a register containing four values (chunks).
+Let's look at an example for a feed containing four values (chunks).
 Our tree of hashes will look like this:

 ```
 0